junmengli/meta-matter/docs/guides/nxp_mpu_matter_binaries.md

     # to run nxp-thermostat-app
     $ chip-bridge-app

-Final, commissioning and control the end device on the controller device.
+Final, commission and control the end device on the controller device.

-    # commissioning with end devices
+    # commission the end devices
     $ chip-tool pairing onnetwork 8888 20202021

-    # controll command same as ble-wifi method
+    # controll command same as ble-wifi commissioning method

-To run applications with trusty on the i.MX8M Mini EVK,
+To run applications with trusty on the i.MX8M Mini EVK by onnetwork commissioning way, you should use to the [enable command](#enable-the-secure-storage-service) to enable the secure storage service.